 Different characters can be used effectively to identify the beginning of a fairway or change in the fairway.
 For example, the first two buoys or channel markers could have a different character from the rest of the channel, whilst remaining synchronised.

 The character period of synchronised lights should be sufficiently short such that the observer can see those aids as frequently as possible.
-Experience
+Experience has shown that when synchronising aids using single flashing characters, the fairway will be perceived as dark most of the time if the flash itself has a very short duration, as is possible with LED light sources.
+Therefore, when synchronising lights using single flash characters with flash durations of 0,5 seconds or shorter, it is not recommended to use characters with periods longer than 2 seconds.

 SEQUENTIAL FLASHING